 Citing safety and risk management generally as paramount concerns, Butler has long-advised that clients look behind the fancy marketing and celebrity endorsements, and be leary of 'boilerplate' contracts.
 Due diligence is critical to making sure that you are making the right choice.
 Questions to consider: Who is really operating the aircraft and what is their safety record?
 What type of aircraft is it and what is its vintage?
 What safety equipment does it have?
 What is the pilot’s experience flying this particular aircraft?
 What is your recourse if the jet provider doesn’t live up to its promises?

 Bottom Line?
 Butler reminds us, "[W]hile there are fewer and fewer barriers to entry, [private aviation] remains a difficult business to operate safely and profitably.
 A single mistake can cost you dearly."

-The full article can be read here.
-A print version will run in the Spring 2020 issue of JetSet.
+The full article can be read here and in the Spring 2020 print issue of JetSet.